catherineloesch/project3-mernstack-app/README.md

 ### Day 5: 08/05/2023

-On the fifth day of development the ream focused on the deployment of the frontend to github pages and getting started on user authentication.
+On the fifth day of development the team focused on the deployment of the frontend to github pages and getting started on user authentication.

 I used the bcrypt package to make sure that passwords entered by users are hashed and salted before being stored in the database, making sure there are no plain-text passwords stored in the backend.